 It can also be bought online as a supplement, mostly in the form of a serum.
 Averrhoa carambola components can also be found, mixed with other herbs, in some dietary supplements for weight loss.

-Carambola is classified as a tropical and subtropical plant.
+Carambola is classified as a tropical and subtropical species.
 Mature trees, though, can tolerate freezing temperatures for short periods and sustain little damage at temperatures as low as 27°F (-2.8°C).
-This species needs moisture for optimal development, as well as some rainfall evenly distributed throughout the year.
+The carambola tree needs moisture for optimal development, as well as some rainfall evenly distributed throughout the year.
 In Australia, it is claimed that fruit quality and flavor are best where annual rainfall is 70 inches (1,800 mm) or somewhat more.

-Carambola trees do well on sand, heavy clay, or limestone soil, but they will grow faster and bear more fruit in rich, loamy soil.
+Carambola can grow well on sand, heavy clay, or limestone soil, but it will grow faster and bear more fruit in rich, loamy soil.

-The starfruit tree needs full sun to thrive.
+The carambola tree needs full sun to thrive.